 Voters can delegate their voting power.
 The delegation unwind path is where the worst bugs lived.

-Every High-Severity Finding
+Every HIGH-Severity Finding

-C4 High Finding
+C4 HIGH Finding

 - •H-01: Weekly reward theft via point-in-time balance snapshots